4 ways to add good habits for bipolar to your day

 Part of coping with bipolar disorder means accepting that there will be days when things go helter skelter.
 Your motivation may take a nosedive or depression may keep you confined to bed for the day.

 When life gets hard, it’s okay to take a rest day.
-Good habits are beneficial, but not if they’re causing you stress.
+Good habits are beneficial, but not if they’re causing you stress or leading to addiction.

 Remember: bad days don’t undo all the wonderful work that you’ve done so far.
 Rather than quitting altogether, focus on getting back into the routine gradually.
 Self-care is a lifelong journey that involves both small wins and major setbacks.

 Living with bipolar disorder comes with its unique challenges.
 Learning to fit healthy habits into your life may take some time.
-Be patient with yourself.
+Be patient with yourself as you pursue good habits for bipolar.

 You should never try to do everything all at once.
 Start with routines, make sure it’s something you enjoy, and then stack good habits.
-Remind yourself that it’s all right to take a day off, and then get started again when you feel up to it.
+Remind yourself that it’s all right to take a day off when things get tough, and then get started again when you feel up to it.

 Practice patience, be kind to yourself, and move through this journey gently.
 You will discover the perfect habits for you as you go along.